radiantearth/stac-spec/api-spec/filters.md

 The filters are designed to be simple as possible for a client to construct.
 To match the default JSON responses the encoding of filters is done by default in JSON.
 This allows clients to support filtering without additional tools.
-The search enpoint will accept application/json format queries, and GET on the collection will support URL encoded JSON.
+The search endpoint will accept application/json format queries, and GET on the collection will support URL encoded JSON.
 POST search the is recommended way to filter results to avoid the URL encoding issues that can happen with GET.

 Searching using POST will accept a JSON object where the top level keys are specifying which type of filter